RULES FOR JUNIOR MEMBERS

 sexual or racial nature or it may be directed towards people because of their age, their

 sexuality, a disability or some other characteristic.

-The ABAE is committed to ensure that its employees, members and players are able to
+England Boxing is committed to ensure that its employees, members and players are able to

 conduct their activities free from harassment or intimidation.

 When someone is treated less favourably than others because he or she has taken

 action against England Boxing under one of the relevant Acts [outlined above] or provided information about such discrimination, harassment and / or inappropriate behaviour indeed supported another colleague in taking action against England Boxing under the relevant legislation.